 - Six eyes — a pair in front and a pair on both sides — rather than the usual spider pattern of eight eyes in two rows of four

-- Clean the bite with mild soap and water.
-Apply an antibiotic ointment if you think the bite was caused by a brown recluse spider.
+- Clean the wound with mild soap and water.
+Apply an antibiotic ointment three times a day to help prevent infection.

 - Apply a cool compress over the bite for 15 minutes each hour.
 Use a clean cloth dampened with water or filled with ice.
 This helps reduce pain and swelling.

 Black widow antivenom

-If a black widow bite is causing severe pain or life-threatening symptoms, your doctor may recommend an antivenom, which may be injected into a thigh muscle or given through a vein (intravenously).
+If a black widow bite is causing severe pain or life-threatening symptoms, your doctor might recommend antivenom, which is usually given through a vein (intravenously).
 Symptoms usually ease within about 30 minutes of receiving the antivenom.
 Antivenom can cause serious allergic reactions, so it must be used with caution.

 Preparing for your appointment

-If you've been bitten by a spider that you suspect is a black widow or brown recluse, call your primary care doctor or go to an urgent care center.
+If you've been bitten by a spider that you suspect is dangerous, call your primary care doctor or go to an urgent care center.
 If your doctor has online services, an option may be to email a photo of the spider to your doctor.

 What you can do

-To help your doctor understand your symptoms and how they might relate to a spider bite, you can:
+To help your doctor understand your symptoms and how they might relate to a spider bite:

 - Bring the spider or a photo of the spider with you, if you can do so safely

 Some basic questions you might want to ask include:

-- If this isn't a spider bite, what are possible causes for my symptoms or condition?
+- If this isn't a spider bite, what are possible causes for my symptoms?